Aducanumab-avwa (Aduhelm)

 The PRIME, Phase I, trial included 197 patients (age range 51 to 91 years) who were randomized to receive a fixed dose of aducanumab 1 mg/kg (n=31), 3 mg/kg (n=32), 6 mg/kg (n=30), 10 mg/kg (n=32), titration of aducanumab to 10 mg/kg over 44 weeks (n=23), or placebo (n=48) for 12 months.
 Clinical assessments in the trial were exploratory.
 Results for clinical assessments were directionally aligned with the findings from the EMERGE trial, with less change from baseline in CDR-SB and MMSE scores at 1 year in the aducanumab 10 mg/kg fixed-dose group than in patients on placebo (CDR-SB: -1.26, 95% CI [-2.356, -0.163]; MMSE: 1.9, 95% CI [0.06, 3.75]).
 Trial inclusion criteria required participants to be ambulatory, and for prodromal AD, have a MMSE score between 24 and 30, a global Clinical Dementia Rating Scale (CDR) score of 0.5, objective memory loss defined as a free recall score of ≤27 on the Free and Cued Selective Reminding Test (FCSRT), and absence of significant levels of impairment in other cognitive domains; or for mild AD, have a MMSE score between 20 and 26, a global CDR score of 0.5 or 1.0, and have a positive florbetapir positron emission tomography (PET) amyloid scan (Biogen, 2023).

-Per the FDA, the results from the clinical trials support the accelerated approval of Aduhelm, which is based on the surrogate endpoint of reduction of amyloid beta plaque in the brain.
+Per the FDA, the results from these clinical trials support the accelerated approval of Aduhelm, which is based on the surrogate endpoint of reduction of amyloid beta plaque in the brain.
 Amyloid beta plaque was quantified using positron emission tomography (PET) imaging to estimate the brain levels of amyloid beta plaque in a composite of brain regions expected to be widely affected by Alzheimer’s disease pathology compared to a brain region expected to be spared of such pathology (FDA, 2021).

 With the attention surrounding the FDA approval of the first novel therapy approved for targeting amyloid beta plaques in the brain, the FDA issued a subsequent press release stating in part, "...the data included in the applicant’s submission were highly complex and left residual uncertainties regarding clinical benefit.
 There has been considerable public debate on whether Aduhelm should be approved.
 As is often the case when it comes to interpreting scientific data, the expert community has offered differing perspectives.
 At the end of the day, we followed our usual course of action when making regulatory decisions in situations where the data are not straightforward.
 We examined the clinical trial findings with a fine-tooth comb, we solicited input from the Peripheral and Central Nervous System Drugs Advisory Committee, we listened to the perspectives of the patient community, and we reviewed all relevant data.
 We ultimately decided to use the Accelerated Approval pathway—a pathway intended to provide earlier access to potentially valuable therapies for patients with serious diseases where there is an unmet need, and where there is an expectation of clinical benefit despite some residual uncertainty regarding that benefit.
 In determining that the application met the requirements for Accelerated Approval, the Agency concluded that the benefits of Aduhelm for patients with Alzheimer’s disease outweighed the risks of the therapy.
 The late-stage development program for Aduhelm consisted of two phase 3 clinical trials.
 One study met the primary endpoint, showing reduction in clinical decline.
 The second trial did not meet the primary endpoint.
 In all studies in which it was evaluated, however, Aduhelm consistently and very convincingly reduced the level of amyloid plaques in the brain in a dose- and time-dependent fashion.
 It is expected that the reduction in amyloid plaque will result in a reduction in clinical decline"(Cavazzoni, 2021).